-1.1 These General Terms and Conditions of the company Karsten Niehusen (hereinafter referred to as "Seller”) shall apply to all contracts concluded between a consumer or a trader (hereinafter referred to as "Client”) and the Seller relating to all goods and/or services presented in the Seller's online shop.
+1.1 These General Terms and Conditions (hereinafter referred to as GTC) of the company Karsten Niehusen (hereinafter referred to as "Seller”) shall apply to all contracts concluded between a consumer or a trader (hereinafter referred to as "Client”) and the Seller relating to all goods and/or services presented in the Seller's online shop.
 The inclusion of the Client’s own conditions is herewith objected to, unless other terms have been stipulated.

 2.2 The Client may submit the offer via the online order form integrated into the Seller's online shop.
 In doing so, after having placed the selected goods and/or services in the virtual basket and passed through the ordering process, and by clicking the button finalizing the order process, the Client submits a legally binding offer of contract with regard to the goods and/or services contained in the virtual basket.
 The Client may also submit his offer to the Seller by telephone, fax, e-mail, post or per online contact form.